Hullow/42/Minitalk/Journal-Minitalk.md

     => not remaking without "all" issue : put "all" target first and reorder targets => relinking: paths of libraries
 - Worked a bit on binary decoding but still no success (tried int instead of unsigned int, created a file "input_test.c" to see)
+- Okay, issue is when binary numbers have <7 binary digits, i.e. when less than 100 (@ in ascii).
+Looked at discord discussion and someone mentions [bitshifting](https://en.m.wikipedia.org/w/index.php?title=Bitwise_operation&diffonly=true#Bit_shifts).
+Also, someone mentioned sending ascii 6 and 21 instead of usleep, following the concept of an [acknowledgment](https://en.m.wikipedia.org/wiki/Acknowledgement_(data_networks)).
+=> I wanna avoid a malloc !!

+# 8/7/24
+- Midnight reading Wikipedia ([Endianness](https://en.wikipedia.org/wiki/Endianness), [Bit numbering](https://en.wikipedia.org/wiki/Bit_numbering), [Bitwise operators in C, C++ - GeeksforGeeks](https://www.geeksforgeeks.org/bitwise-operators-in-c-cpp/), [Bit array](https://en.wikipedia.org/wiki/Bit_array), [Bit fields in C - GeeksforGeeks](https://www.geeksforgeeks.org/bit-fields-c/) => to optimise with a struct if a number uses fewer bits than it can store)
+- Send 3 bits before each word to say if 1,2,3,4,5,6, or 7 bits number ?
+7 == 111
+e.g. ! is 33 == 100001, 6 bits.
+64 is 1000000, 7 bits.
+if 7, shift 0 bits to right
+if 6 bits, i.e. 32 <= char < 64, shift 1 bit to right
+if 5 bits, i.e. 16 <= char < 32, shift 1 bit to right
+=> but [ASCII printable characters](https://www.ascii-code.com/characters/printable-characters) are 32 to 126, so 6 or 7 bits.
+Hence if character is only 6 bits,
+just send a 0 before calling the function
+	=> It works !
+But issue with `;`, not recognized as an argument.
+Works between parentheses, but then "!;" has a bug "bash: !: event not found"
+		=> Issue due to `!` being interpreted as a special character for history expansion, and can be avoided either with an escape character `\` or with single quotes
+	=> Issue with "é" => check locale and unicode encoding on 42 iMacs ?
+		=> Unicode is bonus

+- Time optimisation: 100 characters without " or ' inside the sequence is too long.
+	- Also, tried to make the program usleep modulo X but didn't solve the issue.
+	- Reduced write to write 1 byte instead of 4.
+Still issue
+	- Looking at ACK (6 in ASCII) => but this involves sending a signal back no ?
+Or if we just send a signal to the process itself, maybe it slows things down ?
+Probably not the right idea.
+Instead, look into sending PID of client to server, then send

+- Nb "Une fois la chaîne **entièrement** reçue" => must malloc

+generate random ASCII with selected characters: https://onlinetools.com/ascii/generate-random-ascii